-Because the data does not clearly delineate the amount of support PG&E's customer care services provide to its individual utility functions (gas distribution, electric distribution or electric generation), the record is unclear as to whether generation customers use more or less customer care services than gas or electric distribution customers, or cause PG&E to incur more or less Customer Care costs than gas or electric distribution customers.
-Furthermore, the record data does not allow us to confidently extrapolate the extent of customer service usage by generation customers relative to gas or electric distribution customers, or the extent of costs generation customers impose on Customer Care services compared to gas or electric distribution customers.
+Because the data does not clearly delineate the amount of support PG&E's customer care services provide to its individual utility functions (gas distribution, electric distribution or electric generation), the record is unclear as to whether generation customers cause PG&E to incur more or less Customer Care costs than gas or electric distribution customers.
+The JCCAs presented usage data but customer usage rates do not necessarily drive how the utility incurs Customer Care costs for the customers.
+Therefore, the record data does not allow us to confidently extrapolate the extent of costs generation customers impose on Customer Care services compared to gas or electric distribution customers.
 The JCCAs and PG&E each presented their interpretation of the record data.
 Each party pointed to flaws in the opposing party's data and arguments.
 But neither party's data nor their interpretation of the data is more convincing than the other.

 The record does show that many of the customer care services support distribution issues that affect both bundled and unbundled customers equally.
 Both bundled and unbundled electric customers need customer support on issues related to system reliability, service planning, demand-side management programs, billing, payments, start, stop or transfer services, outages, gas leaks, and emergencies.
-Because the record shows that customer care services support bundled and unbundled customers equally on electric distribution issues but does not show that customer care services directly support PG&E's generation function, it is reasonable for PG&E to maintain its current functionalization of

-Customer Care expenses to the electric distribution and gas distribution functions until we have better data showing the extent of customer service that PG&E provides for its generation and distribution functions.
+Because the record shows that customer care services support bundled and unbundled customers equally on electric distribution issues but does not show that customer care services directly support PG&E's generation function, it is reasonable for PG&E to maintain its current functionalization of Customer Care expenses to the electric distribution and gas distribution functions until we have better data showing the extent of customer service that PG&E provides for its generation and distribution functions.

 The JCCAs request that the Commission direct PG&E to track and report data on how Customer Care services are used in the future to ensure that costs are more appropriately functionalized in future GRCs.
 PG&E opposes the JCCAs' request, arguing that tracking customer inquiries on whether the inquired issues pertain to electric generation or distribution is unduly burdensome.

-PG&E currently tracks the purpose of its customer calls, with issues that include billing, start and stop services, scam, rate reform, solar, Spanish, and wildfire support.
-Because of this current tracking, we are not persuaded of the accuracy of PG&E's back-of-the-envelope estimate of \$656,000 to additionally track whether a customer call is related to electric generation or electric distribution.
+PG&E currently tracks the purpose of its customer calls, with issues that include billing, start and stop services, scam, rate reform, solar, Spanish, and wildfire support.361 Because of this current tracking, we are not persuaded of the accuracy of PG&E's back-of-the-envelope estimate of \$656,000 to additionally track whether a customer call is related to electric generation or electric distribution.362 Unbundled customers' usage rates of PG&E's customer services, however, as noted above, may or may not directly align with how PG&E incurs costs on behalf of those customers.

-Therefore, to ensure that costs are appropriately functionalized to either its electric distribution or electric generation functions, we direct PG&E to track and report data showing the extent to which its Customer Care services and programs support its electric generation function as compared to its electric distribution and gas distribution functions.
-PG&E shall present this detailed data to justify and support its proposed cost allocation method of Customer Care expenses in its next GRC.
+To ensure that costs are appropriately functionalized to either its electric distribution or electric generation functions, we direct PG&E to present in its next GRC a proposal of how to allocate Customer Care services and programs based on the cost allocation principle of assigning costs to the set of customers on whose behalf the utility incurs costs.
+PG&E shall track and report data showing the extent to which its Customer Care services and programs, including but not limited to customer call center services and programs, support its electric generation function as compared to its electric distribution and gas distribution functions and shall use this data to justify and support its cost allocation proposal in its next GRC.

-&lt;sup>362 Hearing Exhibit 106; Transcript Volume 15 at 1586.
+361 Hearing Exhibit 106; Transcript Volume 15 at 1586.

-&lt;sup>363 Transcript Volume 15 at 1589.
+362 Transcript Volume 15 at 1589.